Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * One write capacity unit allows to write 1 KB to the table

 **Read Capacity Unit(RCU)**
-* One read capacity unit allows to read 4 KBs from the table for **strong consistency**
+* One read capacity unit allows to read 4 KBs per second from the table for **strong consistency**
-* One read capacity unit allows to read 2 * 4 KBs from the table for **eventual consistency**
+* One read capacity unit allows to read 2 * 4 KBs per second from the table for **eventual consistency**

 ### Reference
 * [How to Calculate Read and Write Capacity for DynamoDB](https://www2.linuxacademy.com/howtoguides/20310-how-to-calculate-read-and-write-capacity-for-dynamodb/)

 ## DynamoDB streams
-> Time ordered sequence of item level change in DynamoDB table
+> Time ordered sequence of item level change in DynamoDB table(insert, update, delete)

 * Like a trigger in Relational Database and this trigger is Lambda function in DynamoDB(Event Driven)
 * Per table basis